ErnestCYW/ShutterSwipe/README.md

 ### Features To Be Completed By 12 Jun 2021:

 1. Allow users to create accounts which includes photo category preferences (E.g. Sunsets / Cats / Nature / etc... ) and details (E.g. Sex / Age / Location / etc... ).
-2. Allows users to upload photos to their portfolios on our database (Figure 3).
+2. Allows users to upload photos to their portfolios on our database.

 ### Features To Be Completed By 28 Jun 2021: